 ABOUT THE ARTIST

 I’ve always been fascinated with illusion in art.
-While growing up I found Graham Rust’s ‘trompe l’oeil’ murals in his book “The Painted House” particularly inspiring.
-I find rock painting to be an ideal art form because it enables me to combine a lifelong love of animals with a realistic artistic technique to produce a 3D illusion!
+While growing up I was very inspired by Graham Rust’s ‘trompe l’oeil’ murals in his book “The Painted House”.
+For me, rock painting is an ideal art form because I can combine a lifelong love of animals with a realistic artistic technique to produce a 3D illusion!

 My choice of subject is mostly inspired by the stone’s shape, including any irregularities it might have.
 I don’t begin work until I have the animal’s posture, colouring and expression clearly visualized in my mind.
 After that I focus on the actual painting process, building up layers of colour and adding the finest details last.

 As a child I spent a lot of time observing the intricate details of the plants, animals and birds around me, and also the way they interacted with each other.
 This had a lot of influence on my artistic style.
 I love to portray ‘close up’ moments in the busy lives of the creatures I paint and to capture their expressions and emotions.

 I paint in acrylic, and I enjoy its flexibility, in that it is possible to combine a watercolour-like transparency with oil-like richness.
 For my wall paintings I use wooden panels instead of canvas as a surface because the smoothness makes it possible to paint very fine details.